oldgit/home-quiz/_posts/2020-06-08-quiz-questions.md

 </div>

-## Sports
+## Sport (15 Points)

 1. In theory this summer should have an Olympics - who is the host city?
  Bonus: When will this delayed Olympics occur?
+(2 Points)

     ![wikipedia image](https://upload.wikimedia.org/wikipedia/commons/thumb/5/5c/Olympic_rings_without_rims.svg/500px-Olympic_rings_without_rims.svg.png)

 2. Name the city which hosted the Summer Olympics in 2012 and the city in 2016?
+(2 Points)

 3. Usain Bolt has won golds at the Olympic Games in 2008, 2012 and 2016.
  Give how many gold medals for each year.
+(3 Points)

     ![BBC image](https://upload.wikimedia.org/wikipedia/commons/thumb/e/ef/Bolt_se_aposenta_com_medalha_de_ouro_no_4_x_100_metros_1039118-19.08.2016_frz-9565_%28cropped%29.jpg/235px-Bolt_se_aposenta_com_medalha_de_ouro_no_4_x_100_metros_1039118-19.08.2016_frz-9565_%28cropped%29.jpg)

 4. Who was the iconic figure who left the Test Match Special commentary box for the last time in Sept 2017?
+(1 Point)

     ![BBC image](https://ichef.bbci.co.uk/onesport/cps/320/cpsprodpb/7F97/production/_112736623_overseasindex.jpg)

 5. Name the former England batsman who announced this month that he has left Test Match Special after 14 years?
+ (1 Point)

     ![BBC image](https://ichef.bbci.co.uk/onesport/cps/320/cpsprodpb/7F97/production/_112736623_overseasindex.jpg)

 6. The first two Premier League fixtures are on Wed, 17 June.
 Name all 4 teams, a point for each.
+(4 Points)

 7. Vinnie Jones famously grabbed Gazza by the crotch when Wimbledon played Newcastle in February 1988.
  But what did Gazza send Vinnie after the game, in response to the incident?
+(1 Point)
     - A red rose
     - His jock strap
     - A signed photo of himself